Key Takeaways

 Launched by Prime Minister Narendra Modi, the two semi-high-speed trains connecting the Valley with Jammu’s Katra town began operations on June 7.
 Since their inauguration, the trains have gained immense popularity among locals, pilgrims, and tourists, with bookings already at full capacity.

-Before boarding the train, Abdullah told reporters that the train service would give a significant boost to tourism and ease travel for residents.
+Abdullah emphasized that the train service would give a significant boost to tourism and ease travel for residents.
+‘It is one of the biggest benefits for us’, he said.

 “I am very happy to be travelling on this train to Katra.
 It is one of the biggest benefits for us,” said the former Chief Minister.